MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/edge-shortcuts.md

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com), go to [Configurations](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/configurations).
 2. Under Microsoft Search in Bing settings, select **Change settings**.
-3. In the Microsoft Search in Bing panel, under Microsoft Search in Bing Shortcut, **Enable the Microsoft Search in Bing shortcut** is selected by default.
+3. In the Microsoft Search in Bing panel, the **Enable the Microsoft Search in Bing shortcut** is selected by default.
 To disable these shortcuts, clear the check box.
 4. In Search Keywords field, you'll see 'work' and your organization name (without spaces).
 When entering another keywords, there are a few things to keep in mind:
     - Don't include spaces or special characters
     - You can have a maximum of four keywords